 - The first is when you can establish a strong thermal connection with an object or fluid.

 - Thanks to a wide measurement range, you can also use this probe when the estimated temperature is below -1700 degrees Celsius or above -40 degrees.

 - Finally, a contact probe is ideal thanks to a faster temperature reading than the other options available.

 Non-contact temperature sensors

-These types of temperature sensors use convection and radiation to monitor changes in temperature.
+These types of temperature sensors use convection and radiation to monitor temperature changes.
 They can be used to detect liquids and gases that emit radiant or convective energy.

-What is a temperature probe for?
+What is a temperature sensor used for?

-The most common are the automotive, medical, and food and beverage industries.
-Each zone has specific requirements for a temperature sensor.
-For example, in the food and beverage industry, a cooking temperature probe is useful in determining whether items are safe for consumption.
+The most common are automotive, medical and food.
+Each industry has specific requirements for its thermal measurement instruments.
+For example, in the food industry, a cooking temperature sensor is useful in determining if items are safe for consumption.